son-vyas/project_documentation/chapter1/intro_to_MIQ.md

 ## What ** is ManageIQ?**

 ManageIQ is an opensource [cloud management platform](https://en.wikipedia.org/wiki/Cloud_management).
-Right from management of both public clouds and on-premise private clouds including virtual infrastructures, ManageIQ extends its capabilties in every manner.Hence, this makes it call _"Manager of Managers"_ and thus requires to connect the other management systems.
+Right from management of both public clouds and on-premise private clouds including virtual infrastructures,ManageIQ extends its capabilties in every manner.
+Hence,this makes it call _"Manager of Managers"_ and thus requires to connect the other management systems.

 ### Architecture
-It is basically written in [Ruby](https://www.ruby-lang.org/en/about/)\( programming language\) and uses [Ruby on Rails](https://en.wikipedia.org/wiki/Ruby_on_Rails) famework.The ManageIQ software is shipped as prebuilt virtual appliance.It takes roughly 1GB space.The appliance is based on Centos operating system.
+It is basically written in [Ruby](https://www.ruby-lang.org/en/about/)\( programming language\) and uses [Ruby on Rails](https://en.wikipedia.org/wiki/Ruby_on_Rails) framework.
+The ManageIQ software is shipped as prebuilt virtual appliance.It takes roughly 1GB space.
+The appliance is based on Centos operating system.

 ### Releases